vrtmrz/obsidian-livesync/updates.md

       - Default: 5 seconds, the same as the previous hard-coded value.
 (Note: also, the previous behaviour was not correct).
     - Also, we can configure the limit of delaying batch-saving.
     - The performance of showing status indicators has been improved.
-- 0.23.13:
-  - Fixed:
-    - No longer files have been trimmed even delimiters have been continuous.
-    - Fixed the toggle title to `Do not split chunks in the background` from `Do not split chunks in the foreground`.
-    - Non-configured item mismatches are no longer detected.
-- 0.23.12:
-  - Improved:
-    - Now notes will be split into chunks in the background thread to improve smoothness.
-      - Default enabled, to disable, toggle `Do not split chunks in the foreground` on `Hatch` -> `Compatibility`.
-      - If you want to process very small notes in the foreground, please enable `Process small files in the foreground` on `Hatch` -> `Compatibility`.
-    - We can use a `splitting-limit-capped chunk splitter`; which performs more simple and make less amount of chunks.
-      - Default disabled, to enable, toggle `Use splitting-limit-capped chunk splitter` on `Sync settings` -> `Performance tweaks`
-  - Tidied
-    - Some files have been separated into multiple files to make them more explicit in what they are responsible for.

 Older notes is in [updates_old.md](https://github.com/vrtmrz/obsidian-livesync/blob/main/updates_old.md).